Syhlex/chugging-barrel/README.md

 - Adds load-outs names to the barrel interface.
 - Shows the name of the current load-out over the item.
 - Indicates when any potion doses fall below a configured threshold.
+- Reminds you to bank the barrel after drinking.

 ## Usage